AdobeDocs/campaign.en/help/v8/config/external-accounts.md

     The **[!UICONTROL AEM]** external account allows you to manage the content of your email deliveries as well as your forms directly in Adobe Experience Manager.

-    :bulb: Learn more about Adobe Campaign - Adobe Analytics integration in [this page](../connect/ac-aem.md).
+    [!DNL :bulb:] Learn more about Adobe Campaign - Adobe Analytics integration in [this page](../connect/ac-aem.md).

     :speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to integrate Adobe Experience Manager with Adobe Campaign.